chrisenitan/modular-test-framework/doc.md

     -   We don't have to worry about interdependent tests, if the test fails because data is not available, then we have found our bug.
 -   The UI is built on available nodes in each action tree.
     -   Since each action can be anything, we can use functions that take args

-### Lets see this in action

--   Demo is an abstract from the current SEPA tests, we built on top of that only.
-What we need/have:
-    -   A collection of test helper objects, smart enough to do stuff.
-Sepa
-    -   A digital file manipulation function to keep sessions in place.
-Sepa
-    -   A translator sample: Assertion.
--   One thing left: The UI.
-Node-Express

-I should say that the reason why I did this is not really to show you a fancy click buttons and select fields in tests but to get you thinking about tests in a different way...
-To get you to see tests not just as this blob long script of things the CPU needs to do duh but a living entity that can be alive and change to the day and mood of the software that; thanks to you all is ever evolving